 Todd W. Mensing focuses on complex commercial litigation.
 He is Board Certified in Civil Trial Law by the Texas Board of Legal Specialization, a distinction reserved for Texas trial lawyers with a high degree of trial experience and expertise.
 During the last ten years, an average of fewer than ten attorneys per year statewide has earned the distinction.
 He is recognized among the top lawyers in the nation for commercial litigation in the 2014 and 2015 editions of The Best Lawyers in America.
-And Mr. Mensing is recognized in Texas General Commercial Litigation in the 2014 edition of Chambers USA: America’s Leading Lawyers for Business published by London-based Chambers and Partners.
+And Mr. Mensing is recognized in Texas General Commercial Litigation in the 2014 and 2015 editions of Chambers USA: America’s Leading Lawyers for Business published by London-based Chambers and Partners.
 He was elected to the prestigious American Board of Trial Advocates (ABOTA), an elite group of the country’s leading judges and civil trial lawyers.

 Mr. Mensing has tried cases in virtually every arena, including in the areas of commercial and intellectual property disputes, executive employment litigation, defense of catastrophic personal injury cases, and complex family law matters and criminal trials.